Which place is cheaper, Florence or Brussels?

 Both Florence and Brussels during the summer are popular places to visit.
 Many visitors come to Brussels in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Florence for the family-friendly experiences during these months.

 In the summer, Brussels is cooler than Florence.
-Typically, the summer temperatures in Brussels in July are around 18°C (65°F), and Florence is about 25°C (77°F).
+Typically, the summer temperatures in Brussels in July average around 18°C (65°F), and Florence averages at about 25°C (77°F).

 In Florence, it's very sunny this time of the year.
 In the summer, Brussels often gets less sunshine than Florence.
 Brussels gets 186 hours of sunny skies this time of year, while Florence receives 316 hours of full sun.